IAQ Actions for School Administrators and School Board Members

 - Show them your IAQ Management Plan, which should outline general expectations.
 For example, in renovation projects there should be a written agreement regarding who is responsible for controlling pollutant emissions during renovation and cleaning after the project is completed.

 - If you have an IAQ Consultant, make sure they are very familiar with MDE’s health and safety policy letter.
-Minnesota Department of Education: Health and Safety Letter
+Minnesota Department of Education: Long-Term Facilities Maintenance

 - Make sure that pest management professionals have the proper applicator license(s), and that all pesticide label instructions are strictly followed, and parents are notified about the pesticide use.
 See: Minnesota Department of Agriculture: Online Licensing & Payment Options